 - DO remind yourself of what you like/love about your partner.

-- DO think compassionately about her flaws.
+- DO think compassionately about your partner’s flaws.
 For example, she may not be the most organized person in the world, but her free spirit makes her fun to be around.
 He may not be a very good listener, but he’s really great with children.
-These are thing you’ve known that about her and chosen to love her anyway.
-Her lack of organization is part of her free spirit, which makes her spontaneous and fun to be around.
+These are thing you’ve known that about your partner and chosen to love them anyway.

-- DO think compassionately about her situation.
+- DO think compassionately about your partner’s situation.
 For example, you might remind yourself she may be snappy right now because she’s under a lot of pressure at work.
 Or maybe he’s sensitive about money because he didn’t get a pay raise.

 - DO try to see your partner’s perspective on this issue.